ryanozx/tp/docs/UserGuide.md

 #### Finding employees by at least one specified tag: `find-some-tag`

-1. Type in the following [command](#glossary) in the [command box](#glossary) `find-some-tag t/TAG [t/MORE_TAGS]...` where `TAG` is the name of the [tags](#glossary) (case-sensitive), `t/TAG` representing at least one tag should be entered to search and `[t/MORE_TAGS]...` representing optional more tags to be entered.
-Note that only tags containing the whole word are matched.
+1. Type in the following [command](#glossary) in the [command box](#glossary) `find-some-tag t/TAG [t/MORE_TAGS]...` where `TAG` is to be replaced with the name of the [tags](#glossary), and capitalization of the tag names mattered (case-sensitive).
+At least one tag should be entered for search and more tags can be entered if you want to search for more.
   - For instance, to find employees with either tag `remote` and tag `full time`, type `find-some-tag t/remote t/full time` to the command box.
+  - However, if you want to find employees with tag `remote`, but only entered `re` as the tag name, NO employees with tag `remote` will be found, instead, employees with tag `re` will be found.
+Note that only tags containing the entire specified word are matched.
 2. Press "enter" on your keyboard and you should see the employees matched being listed in the employee list.
-Note that employees with more than at least one specified tags will also be displayed.
+Note that employees with additional tags other than the specified ones will also be displayed.

 | Error message | Why it happens | Fix |
 |---------------|----------------|-----|